jbnerd/jbnerd.github.io/_pages/Experience.md

 <p>I have been working under <a href="http://www.bits-pilani.ac.in/pilani/rahulbanerjee/profile">Prof. Rahul Banerjee</a> in the <a href="http://www.bits-pilani.ac.in/pilani/computerscience/WearablePervasiveNetworkingLaboratory">Network Research Lab</a> of BITS Pilani for the <a href="http://www.bits-pilani.ac.in/pilani/ProjectBITSLifeGuard/Home">project BITS LifeGuard</a>.</p>

+<p>My work majorly consisted of a literature review for techniques of real time classification of stream data.
+The data is cleaned by the sensor fusion team and is received by compute nodes on the jacket which have a very limited computational power and memory.
+Within these tight constraints the system should be able to detect whether a driver is under stress or not, and if there is a necessity of over-riding/alerting the driver of his stress levels.
+The true labels of the physiological data are unknown except for a few examples, which makes it even more difficult to perform the classification task.</p>

+<p>I have played around with the <a href="https://www.medien.ifi.lmu.de/pubdb/publications/pub/schneegass2013workload/schneegass2013workload.pdf">Stuttgart - Schneegass et al.</a> and the <a href="https://physionet.org/physiobank/database/drivedb/">MIT - Healey Picard</a> datasets to test their claims and evaluate the stress levels of real world drivers.</p>

+<p>Some of the interesting Research Papers read by me are <a href="http://homes.cs.washington.edu/~pedrod/papers/kdd00.pdf">Domingos-Hulten's VFDT</a> and <a href="http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.78.6309&rep=rep1&type=pdf"></a>Active Mining of Data Streams by Wei Fan et al.</p>

 ## Formal Research Student at ADAPT Labs, BITS Pilani
 <small>Aug 2017 - Present</small>

 <p>I shall be working in ADAPT Labs under the guidance of <a href="http://universe.bits-pilani.ac.in/pilani/goel/profile">Prof. Navneet Goyal</a> at <a href="http://www.bits-pilani.ac.in/pilani/computerscience/AdvancedDataAnalyticsParallelTechnologiesLaboratory">ADAPT Labs</a> for the purpose of Designing an efficient Algorithm for Event Detection and Tracking on Twitter Stream Data.</p>
 <br><br>

+# Professional/Teaching Assistant

+## CS F111 - Computer Programming, BITS Pilani
+<small>Aug 2017 - Present</small>

+<p>Worked as a Professional Assistant in the Computer Programming course of BITS Pilani.
+Assisted in conducting the lab sessions for the course which deals with Programming basics using C in UNIX Operating System.</p>

 # Internships